xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 3. Press **Enter** to start execution.
+4.  **Exit Code**

+      Below is the list of exit codes after console mode execution:

+   *   0: the execution passed with no failed or error test case.
+   *   1: the execution has failed test cases.
+   *   2: the execution has error test cases.
+   *   3: the execution has failed test cases and error test cases.
+   *   4: the execution cannot start because of invalid arguments.

 Katalon Studio Plugins in Console Mode
 --------------------------------------

-To use in console mode, Katalon Studio Plugins must be installed using Katalon Store's API keys.
+> To use in console mode, Katalon Studio Plugins must be installed using Katalon Store's API keys.
 Please follow instructions [here](/katalon-store/docs/user/plugin-console-installation.html).

 General Options
 ---------------